 Keep reading for the answer.

-In about a fifth of the U.S. population a doctor may legally give you a lethal prescription, IF you qualify.
-As of Fall 2023 these state laws have different names.
+These state laws have different names.
 The first such law was adopted in Oregon in 1997 with the name the Death With Dignity Act.
-Since then these states, Washington, Colorado, Maine, California, New Mexico, Hawaii, New Jersey, Vermont and the District of Columbia have adoped quite similar laws.
+Since then these states, California (2015), Colorado (2016), Delaware (2025), Hawai’i (2018), Illinois (2025), Maine (2019), New Jersey (2019), New Mexico (2021), New York (2026), Vermont (2013), Washington (2008).have adopted quite similar laws.
+The District of Columbia (2016) also allows MAiD.
 Because of the similarity of these laws, collectively they are known as Medical Aid in Dying (MAiD).
 Montana does not have a MAiD law, but its Supreme Court has held that doctors may administer euthanasia.
-There is no data from Montana to know to what extent euthanasia has occurred; no reporting is required.
+There is no data from Montana to know to what extent euthanasia or MAiD has occurred; no reporting is required.

 Limitations in the MAiD laws restrict their applicability to very few of the many people suffering near death.
 There are three main restrictions.